What is the EU AI Act?

 Prepare for a global impact

-The EU AI Act will be a landmark piece of regulation and seeks to become the global gold standard for AI regulation with its sector-agnostic approach, which will help to ensure that there are consistent standards across the board to regulate AI.
+The EU AI Act is a landmark piece of regulation and seeks to become the global gold standard for AI regulation with its sector-agnostic approach, which will help to ensure that there are consistent standards across the board to regulate AI.
 The rules impose obligations that are proportionate with the risk of the system, ensuring that potentially harmful systems are not deployed in the EU, while those associated with little or no risk can be used freely.
 Those that pose a high-risk will be constrained accordingly, while not preventing opportunities for innovation and development.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.